jmcurran/NZSA-IASC-Prog/docs/03-Wednesday.md

 Murray Jorgensen<br />
 Auckland University of Technology<br />
 </p>
-<span>**Bringing Multimix from Fortran to R**</span>

-Murray Jorgensen$^1$

-$^1 \;$ Department of Mathematical Sciences, Auckland University of Technology, 55 Wellesley St E, Auckland, 1010, New Zealand

-<span>**Abstract**</span>.

- Multimix

-:   is the name for a class of multivariate finite mixture models
+<span>**Abstract:**</span> Multimix is the name for a class of multivariate finite mixture models
 designed with clustering (<span>*unsupervised learning*</span>)
 in mind.
 It is also a name for a program to fit these models, written in Fortran77 by Lyn Hunt as part of her Waikato PhD thesis.

 Why convert to R?

-:   Although written in the 1990s Multimix is easy to convert to modern
-    GNU Fortran (gfortran) but there are advantages to having an R version available.
+Although written in the 1990s Multimix is easy to convert to modern GNU Fortran (gfortran) but there are advantages to having an R version available.
 For users this means a simpler way of reading in the data and describing the form of the model.
 Also for ongoing development of improvement and modifications of the Multimix models.
 R’s interactive environment provides a more comfortable place for experimentation.

-Designing the new program

-:   Rather than attempt any sort of translation of the old code, the new
-    R version of Multimix is designed from the beginning as an R program.
+Designing the new program.
+Rather than attempt any sort of translation of the old code, the new R version of Multimix is designed from the beginning as an R program.
 In my talk I will describe some of the design decisions made and the reasons for them.
 A particular concern was that the R version be as fast as possible.

 How to package up the new program?

-:   Two versions of Multimix in R have been developed, a
+Two versions of Multimix in R have been developed, a
 <span>*global*</span> version with many global variables employed,
 and a <span>*nested*</span> version restricting the scope of variables to the surrounding function.
 The pluses and minuses of each approach will be described.

 I am conscious that I may not always have made the best design decisions and comments from others will be welcomed.

-<span>**Keywords**</span>. multivariate finite mixture models,
+<span>**Keywords:**</span> multivariate finite mixture models,
 clustering, package, global, local
 <p class="pagebreak"></p>
 <p style="background-color:#ccccff;text-align:center">Wednesday 13<sup>th</sup> 11:10 OGGB4 (260-073)</p>